-A PhD student who graduated from doctoral school knows and understands:
+A doctoral student who graduated from doctoral school knows and understands:

-- 1. the world knowledge including theoretical basis, general and selected specific problems in the disciplines of the doctoral school to a degree permitting revision of the currently valid paradigms general academic and specialist vocabulary required for the doctoral exam, [P8S WG/SzD W01] - 2. the main tendencies currently developed in the disciplines of doctoral school scientific vocabulary and terminology used at international conferences, [P8S WG/SzD W02] - 3. vocabulary and written language rules for the needs of scientific and research works academic style form of narrative scientific text paraphrasing and summarizing ability to define, characterize and explain terms and phenomena in the field of research.
-[P8S WG/SzD W04]
+- 1. the world knowledge including theoretical basis, general and selected specific problems in the disciplines of the doctoral school to a degree permitting revision of the currently valid paradigms general academic and specialist vocabulary required for the doctoral exam, [P8S WG/SzD W01] - 2. the main tendencies currently developed in the disciplines of doctoral school scientific vocabulary and terminology used at international conferences, [P8S_WG/SzD_W02] - 3. vocabulary and written language rules for the needs of scientific and research works academic style form of narrative scientific text paraphrasing and summarizing ability to define, characterize and explain terms and phenomena in the field of research.
+[P8S_WG/SzD_W04]